Battle of Hellzapoppin Ridge and Hill 600A: Aftermath

 The capture of Hellzapoppin Ridge allowed US troops to finally neutralize the Japanese artillery firing down on the beachhead around Cape Torokina.
-The build up of US forces continued and by the end of 1943, although there were about 44,000 Americans on the island, a stalemate had developed.
-While the main Japanese force established itself around Buin in the south of the island with the intention of securing food sources, shortly after the fighting around Hellzapoppin Ridge and Hill 600A the US Marines on Bougainville were relieved by soldiers from the US XIV Corps, which – consisting of only two divisions, the 37th and Americal – adopted a mainly defensive posture around Torokina to protect the four airfields that had been constructed there.
+The build-up of US forces continued, and by the end of 1943 although there were about 44,000 Americans on the island, a stalemate had developed.
+While the main Japanese force established itself around Buin in the south of the island with the intention of securing food sources, shortly after the fighting around Hellzapoppin Ridge and Hill 600A the Marines on Bougainville were relieved by soldiers from the US XIV Corps, which—consisting of only two divisions, the 37th and Americal—adopted a mainly defensive posture around Torokina to protect the four airfields that had been constructed there.
 As a part of this strategy, outposts were established along the main tracks leading to the port, while Fijian troops patrolled the interior of the island.

 Between 8 and 25 March 1944 the Japanese commander, Hyakutake, launched an offensive on the American perimeter with 15,000 troops, consisting mainly of the 6th Division and two battalions from the 17th, from Buin and Numa Numa.
-Suffering considerable casualties – over 5,000 killed compared to American losses of 263 – the Japanese withdrew back towards the south.
-From then until the Australian 3rd Division took over responsibility for the island in November 1944, the Japanese forces – consisting of about 52,000 personnel – sought to avoid contact and American forces, while continuing to maintain a presence through fighting patrols and the establishment of outposts in the north and around Numa Numa, generally pursued a strategy of isolating the Japanese garrison.
+Suffering considerable casualties—over 5,000 killed compared to American losses of 263—the Japanese withdrew back towards the south.
+From then until the Australian 3rd Division took over responsibility for the island in November 1944, the Japanese forces—consisting of about 52,000 personnel—sought to avoid contact.
+American forces, while continuing to maintain a presence through fighting patrols and the establishment of outposts in the north and around Numa Numa, generally pursued a strategy of isolating the Japanese garrison.